 2. Run Your Hands Over The Fumes Of Cloves

 In order to allow the Mehendi color to penetrate deep into your skin, cloves being aromatic spices do wonders.
-Use this remedy over dried henna to darken its colour.
+Use this remedy over dried henna to darken its color.

 How To Use?